-So, without further ado — here are 20 essential facts about divorce to satiate your curiosity.
+So, without further ado — here are the essential facts about divorce to satisfy your curiosity.

 - It costs about $15,000 to get divorced in the US.

 - Only 43.5% of custodial parents receive full financial support.

 - Women are more likely than men to file for divorce.

 - 23.5% of couples break up due to domestic abuse.

 - Couples with daughters are 5% more likely to separate.

 Divorce Rate in America Over the Years

 How often do Americans file for a divorce, and which state has the lowest/highest divorce rates?